 |Lymphatics|| || |

-The four histological layers of the small intestine are the same as the.
+The four histological layers of the small intestine are the same as the layers of the gastrointestinal tract.

 |Microscopic anatomy of the small intestine |